Clásico del Astillero

-The Clásico del Astillero is the football match that embodies the greatest rivalry in Ecuadorian football, featuring the two most popular and successful clubs in the league, Barcelona and Emelec, both based in Guayaquil.
-The rivalry between these two teams is rooted in a rich history and a passionate fan base, making it the most intense sporting event in the country.
+The Clásico del Astillero is the football rivalry between the Ecuadorian football teams of Barcelona and Emelec, both based in Guayaquil.
 Also known as "El partido inmortal" (the immortal match), it is the only Ecuadorian football derby considered among the "34 greatest football rivalries in the world," according to FourFourTwo magazine.

 Origins and background

 El Clásico del Astillero is a match played against Barcelona's old rival Emelec.
 It was not until 22 August 1943 that the two sides faced each other for the first time, in a Guayaquil League match.
 Sporting their distinctive yellow jerseys, Los Canarios defeated El Eléctrico 4-3, with Pedro Villalta scoring a late winner for Barcelona.
 It was a match that would forever be remembered as The Derby of the Posts, due to the number of times that the Emelec forwards struck the woodwork.

 In 1948, the local derby received a name of its own in a preview in the newspaper El Universo, becoming known forever more as El Clásico del Astillero (The Shipyard Derby).
 In 1990 the two sides met in a Copa Libertadores quarter-final second leg on 29 August.
 Barcelona advanced to the semi-finals after a 1-0 win.

 It has been listed by FIFA as one of the classic football rivalries in the world.